IBM-Bluemix-Docs/ComposeForScyllaDB/scylla-cqlsh.md

 scylla@cqlsh:example_keyspace>
 ```

-Now you can use the key space:
+Now you can use the keyspace:

 ```sql
 USE my_new_keyspace;